asimondev/asimondev.github.io/content/blog/remote_clone_non_cdb.md

 select * from pdb_plug_in_violations where name='PDBName' order by time;
 ```

-### Install database options.
+### Install Missing Database Options in PDB

-Sometimes you have install missing options in PDB, because they are already
+Sometimes you have to install missing options in PDB, because they
-installed in CDB.
+are already installed in CDB.
+Below some examples for installing
+often missing database options.

 - APS: @?/olap/admin/cataps.sql
 - XOQ: @?/olap/admin/catxoq.sql